jaseflow/takeupsomething/content/interests/camping.md

   📍 South Australia looking back at old Tassie pics"
 description: "There is no better way to socially distance in 2021 than by getting out with nature and camping.
-Camping is one of those activities that if you don't have the right gear then you're really going to have a bad time.
-So enjoy this list of the must-have items for your next camping trip."
+Camping is one of those activities that if you don't have the right gear then you're really not going to enjoy yourself.
+So make sure you have these essential items for your next camping trip."
 books:
   - name: "The Food Lab Better Home Cooking Through Science"
     imageUrl: "https://images-na.ssl-images-amazon.com/images/I/41ufhLxL-TL._SX387_BO1,204,203,200_.jpg"